top of page

 Life is simple and hard to keep it that way

 I say two years because applying new habits to your life to forge a new character takes a gentle and persistent effort.
 Applying to your life what it means to answer affirmatively to all of the above leads to a new character for most people and a new character is the result of: modifying beliefs, values and principles that will lead us to think differently and make better decisions to do things differently, which creates new behaviors and habits that in the end become a new character that generates new results for your life.
-Nobody changes their life unless they change things they do daily and persistently.
+Nobody changes their life unless they change the things they do daily and persistently.

 Comments